Dave Lennox: Early life

 Born in Detroit, Michigan on April 15, 1855, Lennox was the son of a railroad mechanic.
-His family moved to Aurora, Illinois shortly before the American Civil War, where Lennox’ father enlisted in the Union Army.
+His family moved to Aurora, Illinois shortly before the American Civil War, where Lennox’s father enlisted in the Union Army.
 His father was killed in 1863 at the battle of Champion Hill, east of Vicksburg, Mississippi.
-The surviving Lennox family moved to Chicago in 1865, where Lennoxs’ mother ran a grocery store while he worked in various machine shops.
+The surviving Lennox family moved to Chicago in 1865, where Lennox’s mother ran a grocery store while he worked in various machine shops.

 David Lennox moved to Marshalltown, Iowa in July, 1881, where he initially was hired by the Iowa Steel Wire Company to make barbs for their barbed wire fencing.
 He fabricated a custom machine to cut the steel barbs and soon afterwards started his own blacksmith and machine shop.
 Lennox designed a staple-cutting machine for Ed Sears, a local businessman, well drills that were used to penetrate deeper into the ground, also developed new designs for trowels in which the Marshalltown Company was founded, heavy-duty shears, and other tools.